 YHA BerwickBerwick-Upon-Tweed, Northumberland, TD15 1HJ

-It also boasts the Granary Bistro, a café and restaurant-come-event hosting venue, and a spot which allows like-minded visitors to chat and engage with each other’s stories over a drink or a bite to eat.
+It also has the Granary Bistro, a café and restaurant-come-event hosting venue, and a spot which allows like-minded visitors to chat over a drink or a bite to eat.

 Why guests love YHA Berwick

 - 24-hour access